Jewelry Blog

 But Spanish and French are also widely spoken, and we never hear terms like ‘Mexican Spanish’ or ‘Madagascan French’, so why do we need American English?
 The answer is that we Americans took it upon ourselves to simplify the spelling of many words.
 Over time, they have become the accepted way of doing things here.
 Sometimes, English scholars imply that we have to simplify things because we aren’t intelligent enough to get it right.
 The truth isn’t quite so insulting as that!

-British English is a curious mix of Latin, French, and German, and many of those influences survive to the modern day.
-When America was still a young country, many of the settlers were largely uneducated.
-They used literal spellings when writing which, if you think about it, makes perfect sense.
-Webster’s Dictionary, produced in 1831 cemented this habit in the lexicon of the nation, and American English was born.
+British English is a curious mix of Latin, French, and German; many of those influences survive today.
+Many of the settlers were largely uneducated when America was still a young country.
+They used literal spellings when writing, which makes perfect sense.
+Webster’s Dictionary, produced in 1831, cemented this habit in the nation’s lexicon, and American English was born.

 One of the words that demonstrate this phenomenon perfectly is jewelry.
 Or jewellery.